 Understanding words was a new concept, and I loved books, all those black squiggly lines represented the story, or described the picture.
 I could not read all of them, but knew the word, “cat.”
 Each person begins learning somewhere.

 I remembered an incident when I was four.
 My mother took me to visit Santa at L.S.
 Ayers in Indianapolis, Indiana.
-I had made squiggly lines on a piece of paper and put it in the pocket of my coat.
+I had made squiggly lines on a piece of paper and put it in my coat’s pocket.
 I did not want to forget anything when I visited Santa.

 Before we went to see him, we ate in the tea room, the highlight of several trips downtown.
 I ordered the chicken, served in a covered milk-glass casserole dish.
 The bottom of the bowl, filled with mashed potatoes and chicken, with fresh peas, neatly ringing the edge, reminiscent of grass and eggs.

 For dessert, I got The Snow Princess— an ice cream scoop decorated with whipped cream and sugar flowers, then topped with a china half-doll figurine and a tiny paper parasol.

 At forty-one, I vividly remembered this meal.
 After lunch, I got my list for Santa out of my coat and went for our appointed visit.
 When it was my turn, I showed Santa my list, damp from sweat and wrinkled, but my first attempt at writing something down.